AkshatM/chang-roberts/README.md

 # About

-This is an exercise I decided to implement in Scala, Python, Javascript, C++ and other languages as a pedagogical tool.
+This is an exercise I decided to implement in Scala, Python, Javascript, C++ and other languages for myself.

 It attempts to implement the same exercise across all languages.
 This helps bring out the strengths and differences of each language overall.
 One also gets a sense of what is idiomatic in each of these languages.